-- Completing all course work (which includes the resolution of any outstanding "Incomplete" grades) at an acceptable grade level no later than the fifth semester. - Completing the Graduate Portfolio in the fifth semester and the Oral Examination no later than the sixth semester. - Successfully defending a dissertation prospectus (thus gaining ABD status) within the sixth semester or within six months of passing the Oral Examination; the absolute final deadline for a prospectus to be submitted to the committee is the mid-term of the seventh semester in order to allow ample time for it to be defended.
+- Completing all course work (which includes the resolution of any outstanding "Incomplete" grades) at an acceptable grade level no later than the fifth semester. - Completing the Oral Examination no later than the fifth semester. - Successfully defending a dissertation prospectus (thus gaining ABD status) within the sixth semester; the absolute final deadline for a prospectus to be submitted to the committee is the mid-term of the seventh semester in order to allow ample time for it to be defended.
 A student cannot receive financial support for an eighth semester without a successfully defended dissertation prospectus on file. - For students seeking financial aid from the Department of History or the University, producing demonstrable evidence of research achievement and writing following the dissertation prospectus defense.
-Students should plan on taking their research semester in the fourth year, and should complete the bulk of their archival, statistical, and/or library source research during their fourth year.
+Students should plan on completing the bulk of their archival, statistical, and/or library source research during their fourth year.
 They should write up the results of their research in years five and six, and finish the dissertation by the end of the second semester of year six. - For students not seeking financial aid from the Department of History or the University, completing an acceptable doctoral dissertation within ten years of matriculation.